RZajacc/totArt_v.2.0/README.md

 ### Tech Stack

+> [!IMPORTANT]
+> The application is made to run both with docker, and locally.
+In both cases you need to add .env files to client and server app, so please take a look into corresponding README files inside client and server app.
+If you have this one ready, then simply run the application with:
+> `docker-compose up`

 - **Client** side of the application is built with Next.js (App router), Typescript, and styled with TailwindCSS.
 For data fetching I'm using SWR library.
 For routes protection I decided for middleware based authentication.
 JWT token sent from the backend is stored as a cookie in a browser, and middleware checks users status with each request.
 Currently Im adding tests to the application using Jest.
-- **Server** side is built with Node.js with Typescript, Express.js and MongoDB.
+- **Server** side is built with Node.js with Typescript (ts-node as runner), Express.js and MongoDB.
 User is authenticated with the use JWT tokens.

 > [!NOTE]
 > Main goal of the project is to learn, so any tips are welcome!